 - Each time we want to test it we need to uninstall it every time you change the environment, as they can’t have two bundle ids.

 - They can’t have different app names or app icons.

 - Becomes difficult for the QA department to know what they are testing.

 Using build scheme and build configurations

 Knowing some basic terms:

-- Target – Specifies an app to build and contain the instructions for building the app from a set of files from a project or workspace.
-It let you specify an app icon, a source file, a bundle id for that target.
+- Target – Specifies an app to build and contains the instructions for building the app from a set of files from a project or workspace.
+It let you specify an app icon, a source file, and a bundle id for that target.
 Needed for different applications.

 - Build Scheme – A collection of targets to build, a configuration to use when building, and a collection of tests to execute.

-- Build Configuration – specific group of build settings that can be applied to any target.
+- Build Configuration – a specific group of build settings that can be applied to any target.

 If we have different environments for the same app then we need to use build schemes and build configurations.
 Setting them up is quite handy and prevents wasting time in the future.